SadhanaRaman/PremiumCalculator/PremiumCalculator/readme.md

 * Name
 * Date of Birth
 * Sum Insured - This is a number field where user can enter any positive integer.
 * Occupation

 Based on the above fields, the system calculates the Age and then the premium according to the below formula.

 *Death Premium = (Death Cover amount * Occupation Rating Factor * Age) / (1000 * 12)*

+If any of the above mandatory parameters are missing for any reason, zero premium is returned.
+No minimum value for sum insured is set at this stage.
+The only requirement is that it is a positive integer.
 The premium is not stored anywhere currently, hence the Name of the customer is not being recorded.

 There are two parts to the solution, namely:

 * **The UI** - A simple angular form that accepts the User parameters and issues a post request to the API back end, and displays the calculated premium returned back.
+Required field validations have been added to the form for the mandatory parameters.

 * **.Net Core API Backend** - It exposes a single endPoint:
     * FetchPremium() - It takes in the following parameters - Date of Birth, Occupation, Suminsured and returns back the calculated Premium.